Michigan Botanical Society,

 Meetings

-Meetings occur in November, January, February, March & April, on the 3rd Monday of the month at the People’s Church, 1758 10th St. N, Kalamazoo MI 49009.
+Meetings occur in November, January, February, March & April, on the 3rd Monday of the month at the Western Michigan University, 2708 Wood Hall, 1903 West Michigan Ave, Kalamazoo, MI 49009.
 Socializing begins at 6:30 PM and the presentation starts at 7:00 PM.

 Membership